 Mark your calendars for the next annual gathering and workshop of the Resources and Sustainable Development in the Arctic (ReSDA) Network.
 This will be held October 26-28, 2016 in Ottawa, ON at the Lord Elgin Hotel.
-The main focus of this event will be on discussions of past, present and future research of the ReSDA network and policy implications.
-We will also be including representatives from Government and National organizations to share in these discussions.
-This will be a research focused event with ReSDA and related projects highlighted.
-If you feel that this workshop is something that you would like to contribute to and participate in we would like to hear from you.
-This will assist us with the planning in terms of arrangements for the facilities, catering and accommodation.
-We welcome any ideas/suggestions you might have for this event.
+The main focus of this event was on discussions of past, present and future research of the ReSDA network and policy implications.
+We also included representatives from Government and National organizations to share in these discussions.
+This was a research focused event with ReSDA and related projects highlighted.

 Workshop Updates (October 24, 2016)